StakeSquid/graphprotocol-testnet-docker/docs/pre-requisites.md

 For this, follow the [instructions here](https://github.com/StakeSquid/graphprotocol-testnet-docker/blob/master/docs/getting-started.md#create-a-mnemonic) first, then head back for the rest.

-Okay, assuming that you followed the instructions and you have your new Operator wallet at hand, lets go and link it up with the wallet that you used to stake your GRT.
+Okay, assuming that you followed the instructions and you have your new Operator wallet at hand, let's go and link it up with the wallet that you used to stake your GRT.

 1. Login with Metamask on the wallet that you used to stake your GRT
 2. Click the Profile dropdown button, and go to "Settings", and then to the "Operators" tab